How to plant tulips | Planting Tulips in Containers

 Our climate: Virginia’s humid summers and often heavier, moisture-retentive soils encourage rot and don’t provide the bone‑dry summer dormancy tulips prefer.

-Modern hybrids: Centuries of breeding for big, showy flowers often reduced the long-term perennial vigor seen in species (wild) tulips.
+Modern hybrids: Centuries of breeding for big, showy flowers often reduced the long-term perennial vigor seen in species (wild) tulip

 Two good strategies (choose what fits your goals)